How to get a loan with no credit

 -

 Credit accounts that are closed: This is another example of a stale file.
-For example, getting married, on its own, doesn’t affect your credit.
-But if someone who used to have their own accounts closes them after getting married, that could affect their credit.
+For example, getting married, on its own, doesn’t affect a person’s credit.
+But if someone who used to have their own accounts closes them after getting married, that could have an impact.

 -